 Many patients do not lose weight after knee replacement

 Many total knee replacement patients are overweight or obese.
 There is a thinking among many that after the knee replacement, their physical activity levels and weight will improve.
 This does not appear to be true for some as research points out.
-In many knee replacement patients, weight loss does not occur.
+In many knee replacement patients, weight loss does not occur even though activity can be increased.

 I recently read a study in the journal Disability and rehabilitation.(1) It was led by Northwestern University.
 It talked about the weight problems people have after they had total knee replacement and the continued problems the patients had in the inability to losing weight despite the new knee.